build-on-aws/content/posts/data-processing-with-kafka-streams-stateless-operations/index.md

 date: 2022-07-14
 ---

 [Apache Kafka](https://kafka.apache.org/documentation/) serves as a key component in data architectures.
-It has a rich ecosystem for building scalable data intensive services including data pipelines, etc.
+It has a rich ecosystem for building scalable data-intensive services including data pipelines, etc.

-- With Kafka client ([Producer](https://kafka.apache.org/documentation/#producerapi) and [Consumer](https://kafka.apache.org/documentation/#consumerapi)) APIs, you can choose from a variety of [programming languages](https://cwiki.apache.org/confluence/display/kafka/clients) to produce and consume data from Kafka topics.
+- Kafka ([Producer](https://kafka.apache.org/documentation/#producerapi) and [Consumer](https://kafka.apache.org/documentation/#consumerapi)) client APIs allow you to choose from a variety of [programming languages](https://cwiki.apache.org/confluence/display/kafka/clients) to produce and consume data from Kafka topics.
-- You can integrate heterogenous data systems using [Kafka Connect](https://kafka.apache.org/documentation/#connect) with it's extensive suite of pre-built connectors and a framework that allows you to build custom integrations if you wish to.
+- You can integrate heterogenous data systems using [Kafka Connect](https://kafka.apache.org/documentation/#connect) which has an extensive suite of pre-built connectors and a framework that allows you to build custom integrations.
-- You can use [Kafka Streams](https://kafka.apache.org/documentation/streams/) (Java library) for developing streaming applications to process data flowing through Kafka topics.
+- You can use [Kafka Streams](https://kafka.apache.org/documentation/streams/) (Java library) to develop streaming applications to process data flowing through Kafka topics.

 Common requirements in data processing include filtering data, transforming it from one form to another, applying an action to each data record etc. These are often categorized as **stateless** operations.
 Kafka Streams is an ideal candidate if you want to apply stateless transformations on streaming data in Kafka.
 The [KStream](https://kafka.apache.org/32/javadoc/org/apache/kafka/streams/kstream/KStream.html) abstraction (part of Kafka Streams DSL API) offers functions such as `filter`, `map`, `groupBy` etc.